S2E/s2e-old/docs/ImageInstallation.rst

 * Install your operating system in the vanilla QEMU.
 It is the fastest approach.
 In general, all installation and setup tasks should be done in vanilla QEMU.

 * Always keep a *RAW* image file of your setup.
 QEMU tends to corrupt *QCOW2* images over time.
 You can easily convert a RAW image into *QCOW2* using the *qemu-img* tool.
-Corruptions manifest by weired crashes that did not use to happen before.
+Corruptions manifest by weird crashes that did not use to happen before.

 * Keep a fresh copy of your OS installation.
 It is recommended to start with a fresh copy for each analysis task.
 For instance, if you use an image to test a device driver, avoid using this same image to analyze some spreadsheet component.
 One image = one analysis.
 It is easier to manage and your results will be easier to reproduce.